Choosing between Pipedrive and Infusionsoft (now Keap) for your sales and marketing stack often comes down to five questions:

 For service businesses, this matters.
 A coaching business can automate the entire path: a lead fills out a form, receives a nurture sequence, books a consultation via Keap's built-in scheduling, gets appointment reminders by text, receives an invoice after the session, and triggers a review request afterward.
 No Zapier chains.
 No switching between tools.

 Keap's text marketing deserves mention.
-Automated texts trigger from contact actions within the same automation builder that handles email.
+Automated texts trigger from contact actions within the same automation builder that handles email -- a level of channel coordination that Pipedrive's Campaigns add-on does not match.

 ZoomInfo solves the data problem neither CRM touches